The Wizard of Oz at Sphere: Pre-release

 On May 28, 2025, Rosenthal believed that if The Wizard of Oz proves to be a success at Sphere, that it could lead to more immersive versions of other films being screened at the venue, saying: "It's a template for our industry ... a way for us to go back and look at films through the eyes of the director and the time in which they were made.
 We hope to do other films, but we don't know what those are."
 On July 27, 2025, Lorna Luft gave her thoughts on the immersive version of the film on CBS News Sunday Morning, saying that her mother would approve of how the film was handled and that she looked forward to seeing a new generation of fans and audiences introduced to the film through this format.

-Ahead of the film's premiere, the use of AI to enhance the film for Sphere's capabilities was not met with unanimous favor from the public, given ongoing societal and governmental concerns regarding the regulation of AI in filmmaking.
+Ahead of the film's premiere, the use of AI to alter the film for Sphere's format was met with criticism, given the ethical concerns of AI generated media, as well as the environmental, societal, and governmental concerns regarding the regulation of AI.
 In response to the criticism, Grossman remarked: "I don't think you understand how artists work, because for 30 years, I've been working for famous Hollywood filmmakers who come to me with another artist's work and say, 'See this picture from this movie?
 We want to do something like that'...
 The original movie already exists.
 We don't have to improve it."